ApachOC/GraphViewApp/USAGE.md

 New libraries can be uploaded to the server using this interface.
 The upload button opens a dialog where the user can upload the library JAR, input name and description and any additional parameters.

-The table lists all libraries present in the system. clicking the cross on the right side of each row will remove said library from system.
+The table lists all libraries currently present in the system. clicking the cross on the right side of each row will remove selected library from system.